Clinical Research Trials for Cancer in Brevard County

 Phases of Clinical Trials

-Clinical Trials are structured into four different phases.
-Most of the clinical trials at Cancer Care Centers of Brevard are Phase III (3) or Phase IV (4).
+Clinical trials are structured into four different phases.
+Most clinical trials at Cancer Care Centers of Brevard are Phase III (3) or Phase IV (4).

-• Phase II: Phase 2 clinical trials are designed to study the new therapy in a larger group of people (less than 100) to determine how effective it is and to further evaluate its safety.
-It is conducted in participants with the condition or disease under study and will determine common short-term adverse effects and risks.
+Phase II: Phase 2 clinical trials are designed to study the new therapy in a larger group of people (less than 100) to determine its effectiveness and further evaluate its safety.
+They are conducted on participants with the condition or disease under study and will determine common short-term adverse effects and risks.

-• Phase III: Phase 3 clinical trials are designed to study the effectiveness of the new therapy in large groups of patients (from 100 to thousands) by comparing the therapy to other standard or experimental therapies as well as to monitor adverse effects, and collect information that will allow the therapy being studied to be used safely.
+Phase III: Phase 3 clinical trials are designed to study the effectiveness of the new therapy in large groups of patients (from 100 to thousands) by comparing it to other standard or experimental therapies.
+They also monitor adverse effects and collect information that will allow the therapy being studied to be used safely.

 How Cancer Clinical Trials Can Benefit You